tharinduSamare/TwoWay_BranchTargetBuffer/README.md

 4. Run SystemVerilog testbench ([BTB_tb.sv](src/test/sv/BTB_tb.sv))

 - The SystemVerilog testbench can be used to verify the generated verilog design.
-This is much more robust testbench than the chisel testbench with lot of randomization and lot of testcases to cover all coner cases.
+This is much more robust testbench than the chisel testbench with lot of randomization and lot of testcases to cover all corner cases.
-- [This EDA Playground](https://edaplayground.com/x/KBRE) has the generated BTB verilog design and the verilog testbench.
-You can try it by yourself!
+- [This EDA Playground](https://edaplayground.com/x/KBRE) has the generated BTB verilog design and the verilog testbench. **You can try it by yourself!**

 ## Credits